 Assistance to strengthen a family’s ability to connect to and coordinate informal, mainstream and funded supports in a complex service delivery environment.
 This includes resolving points of crisis, developing capacity and resilience in a family’s network and coordinating supports from a range of sources.

 Coordination of supports that are necessitated by specific high-level risks in the client’s situation.
 This service focuses on addressing barriers and reducing complexity in the support environment while assisting the family to build capacity and resilience and to connect with other supports.
 It may also involve the development of an intervention plan which will be put in place by disability support workers.

 Talk with one of Novita’s client services staff about accessing support from a social worker.

 Centrelink is the Federal Government agency responsible for delivering services, programs and payments for Australian government departments.
 Use of the Centrelink website can make it easier to explore choices and to know what questions to ask about ways to get assistance.

 The National Disability Insurance Agency (NDIA) is an independent statutory agency.
-Its role is to implement the National Disability Insurance Scheme (NDIS), which supports Australians with a significant and permanent disability and their families and carers.
+Their role is to implement the National Disability Insurance Scheme (NDIS), which will support a better life for hundreds of thousands of Australians with a significant and permanent disability and their families and carers.